-• Information in the SOAP Header describes what type of message is being conveyed, and how to route it.
-The SOAP Body contains the specific operation input or output

-Elements related to the routing or interpretation of a SIF message (including but not limited to those contained in complex elements like SIF_Response/SIF_Header and any associated packet control) have been moved out of the individual message subschemas into the aforementioned SIF complex element (SIFHeader) located within the SOAP Header.
+- Information in the SOAP Header describes what type of message is being conveyed, and how to route it.
+The SOAP Body contains the specific operation input or output data.
+The SOAP Envelope therefore replaces the single top level SIF_Message container, which has been eliminated. - Elements related to the routing or interpretation of a SIF message (including but not limited to those contained in complex elements like SIF_Response/SIF_Header and any associated packet control) have been moved out of the individual message subschemas into the aforementioned SIF complex element (SIFHeader) located within the SOAP Header.